 - Before you begin, make sure to accept any user license agreements in the developer portal.

-To open go to Xamarin Studio > Preferences > Apple Developer Account:
+To open the account management dialog go to Visual Studio > Preferences > Apple Developer Account:

-Here, you'll see your Apple ID, along with any teams that your Apple ID is part of.
+Once your account has been added successfully, you'll see your Apple ID and any teams that your Apple ID is part of.

 Select any team and press the View Details… button.
 This will display a list of all Signing Identities and Provisioning Profiles that are installed on your machine: